brucou/-rxcc-state/README.md

 create a stream transducer, which translates an input stream into an output stream.

 ## General concepts
+is an object which encapsulates state, exposes a function by which input is received Our state transducer encapsulates state, receives an input, and based on its encapsulated state, input, and configuration produces two things :

+- a list of updates to apply internally to the extended state
+- an external output for the consumer of the state transducer

-To help illustrate the concepts, and the terminology, we will use two examples, featuring basic and advanced features on the hierarchical state transducer model :
+To help illustrate further the concepts, and the terminology, we will use two examples, featuring basic and advanced features on the hierarchical state transducer model :

 - a real use case of non-hierarchical extended state machine applied to a web application user